 Scott lent his expertise to the Los Angeles LGBT Center as Deputy Director of Major Gifts in 2018.
 After expanding the Center's Sustaining Donor program, Scott returned to Washington and the world of political consulting in February 2019.
 He quickly began raising money for Senator Cory Booker's presidential campaign, down-ballot candidates, and advocacy organizations.

-Current and former clients include VA Lt.
-Governor Justin Fairfax, the Florida Democratic Party, the Martin Luther King, Jr. Memorial Foundation, Charlotte Mayor Jennifer Roberts, Prince George's County Executive Rushern Baker, and a prominent civic leader supporting President-elect Joe Biden's campaign.
-Scott raised a total of $1.31M for the President's campaign and inaugural committees.
+Current and former clients include The Florida Democratic Party, The Martin Luther King, Jr. Memorial Foundation, The Democratic Large Cap Core Index (DEMZ ), Virginia Lt.
+Governor Justin Fairfax, Charlotte Mayor Jennifer Roberts, Prince George's County Executive Rushern Baker, and a prominent civic leader who supported President Joe Biden's campaign.
+Scott raised a total of $1.31M for the President in 2020.

-Scott devotes much of his free time to supporting Democratic congressional campaigns across the country, focusing on vulnerable incumbents and candidates of color with limited access to national donor networks.
-He has raised significant amounts of money this cycle for Congresswoman Lucy McBath, Congressman Andy Kim, Congresswoman Val Demings, Senator Doug Jones, and his mentor Senator Cory Booker.
+Scott devotes much of his free time to supporting Democrats across the country, focusing on vulnerable incumbents and candidates of color with limited access to national donor networks.
+He has raised significant amounts of money this cycle for Governor Gretchen Whitmer, Senator Bob Menendez, Congressman Andy Kim, Congresswoman Val Demings, and his mentor Senator Cory Booker.